EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/introduction.md

 The development process includes the following steps:

 1. Create a Dockerfile following [general recommendations](./development-workflow.md#12-general-recommendations) and [SHS-specific advice](./development-workflow.md#11-shs-specific-advice).
-1. Build the image and upload to the GitHub Container Registry (GHCR), either locally or using a CI/CD pipeline.
+1. Build and test the image and upload to the GitHub Container Registry (GHCR), either locally or using a CI/CD pipeline.
-1. Test the container in the [CES test environment](./development-workflow.md#31-accessing-test-environment) to ensure it functions correctly and has no external runtime dependencies.
 1. Login to a SHS desktop enabled for container execution to pull and run the container.

 This guide contains a number of [workflow examples](./workflow-examples.md) designed to assist users in building SHS-ready containers.
 Other [container examples](./container-examples.md) are also available in our [SHS Container Samples](https://github.com/EPCCed/shs-container-samples/) repository.